 Triptych of Crucifixion

 Triptych composed of five pieces of ivory: central panel, upper and lower frame bars, wings.
 One of the most elaborately painted of all Byzantine ivories.
-Extensive gilding on the central panel; gilding and blue in eyes of figures on right wing; gilding and blue pigment on verso.
-Centre: Crucifixion with Virgin (left) and St. John (right.
+There is extensive gilding on the central panel; gilding and blue in the eyes of the figures on the right wing; gilding and blue pigment on verso.
+Centre: crucifixion with Virgin (left) and St. John (right.
 Sun (left) and moon (right) above.
-Left wing: The archangel Michael (above), St. Paul (centre) and St. Theodore (below).
-Right wing: The archangel Gabriel (above), St. Peter (centre) and St. George (below).
+Left wing: the archangel Michael (above), St. Paul (centre) and St. Theodore (below).
+Right wing: the archangel Gabriel (above), St. Peter (centre) and St. George (below).
 Back of each wing: a cross.
 The triptych to which this panel belonged served as a portable icon.
 This is one of the few Byzantine triptychs to survive in its complete and original state, but for the replacement ivory on the wings.